 Several of the most frequently used resources are collected as standard resources.
 The purpose of this is to simplify the configuration.

 A resource host is the computer where the resource is deployed.
-A resource host is identified through its unique IP address or DNS name.
+A resource host is identified through its unique IP .
 A web resource host or customized resource host can have one or several paths connected to it.

 For tunnel resources, the access client creates a secure encrypted network tunnel between the user device and the tunnel resource.